mickaelChen/ReDO/README.md

 ### A more diverse dataset

-During the rebuttal process, we were asked to demonstrate that ReDO can work when the dataset have multiple classes.
+During the rebuttal process, we were asked to demonstrate that ReDO can work when the dataset contains multiple classes.
 We build a new dataset by combining LFW and Flowers images (without labels).
 This new dataset has more variability, contains different types of objects, and display a more obvious correlation between the object and the background.
 We trained ReDO without further hyperparameter tuning (not optimal), and obtained a reasonable accuracy of 0.856 and IoU of 0.691.